R-Lum/Luminescence/cran-comments.md

 ## Reverse dependency checks

-Reverse depends 4:
+Reverse depends or suggested 4:

-* 2/3 are ok.
+* 2/4 are ok.
 * `RLumShiny`: The note here is the same as on CRAN and not related to 'Luminescence'